Quantum circuits cannot control unknown operations: Abstract

 \section{Abstract}

-One of the essential building blocks of classical computer programs is the ``if'' clause, which executes a subroutine depending on the value of a control variable.
-Similarly, several quantum algorithms rely on the possibility of applying a quantum operation conditioned on the state of a control system.
-Here we show that such a control cannot be performed within a quantum circuit if the operation itself is not known in advance.
-However, when physical operations act on a subspace of an extended Hilbert space, the control becomes possible.
-This demonstrates that the quantum circuit model must be generalized to account for computational problems in which operations themselves are variables.
+One of the essential building blocks of classical computer programs is the ``\textbf{if}'' clause, which executes a subroutine depending on the value of a control variable.
+Similarly, several quantum algorithms rely on applying a unitary operation conditioned on the state of a control system.
+Here we show that this control cannot be performed by a quantum circuit if the unitary is completely unknown.
+However, this no-go theorem does not prevent implementing quantum control of unknown unitaries in practice, as any physical implementation of an unknown unitary provides additional information that makes the control possible.
+We then argue that one should extend the quantum circuit formalism to capture this possibility in a straightforward way.
+This is done by allowing unknown unitaries to be applied to subspaces and not only to subsystems.

 Quantum computation harnesses quantum effects to significantly outperform classical computation in solving specific problems.
-In the most widely used model for quantum computation, a set of quantum systems is prepared in a given state and a set of unitary operations is sequentially applied to them, with each unitary acting on one or more systems.
-This model -- referred to as the \textit{quantum circuit model} -- can be formulated in terms of wires, representing the quantum systems, which connect boxes, representing the unitary operations.
-The formalism of quantum circuits is often considered as the standard ``programming language'' for quantum computers.
+The most widely used model for quantum computation -- referred to as the \textit{quantum circuit model} -- is formulated in terms of wires, representing quantum systems, which connect boxes, representing unitary operations~\cite{chuang00}.
+The formalism of quantum circuits is often considered as the standard language for describing quantum algorithms.

-The difference between the classical and the quantum models of computation is not just a matter of computational power: quantum information processing differs in some fundamental, and often counterintuitive, ways from classical computing.
-One of the most striking examples is the fact that it is impossible to produce a perfect copy of an unknown quantum state \cite{wootters82}, whereas copying of classical information is a standard operation for classical computers.
+The difference between the classical and the quantum models of computation is not only in the computational complexity: quantum information processing differs in fundamental, and often counterintuitive, ways from classical computing.
+One of the most striking examples is the fact that it is impossible to produce a perfect copy of an unknown quantum state~\cite{wootters82}, whereas copying of classical information is a standard operation for classical computers.

 Another standard operation in classical computer programs, usually expressed by an ``\textbf{if}'' clause, is the conditional execution of a part of the program depending on the value of a variable.
 A typical programming line of this kind has the form ``\textbf{if $x=0$, do $A$}'', where $A$ represents an arbitrary set of commands, \ie, a subroutine.
 Crucially, the construction of the \textbf{if} clause is independent of the subroutine $A$, allowing the latter to be used as a variable in the program.